 There are several ways to publish open access, as explained in both our open access guide, and in the University's open access guidance.
-Here at Essex, we encourage research to be made open wherever possible, whether this be via the Green, Gold, or Diamond route.
-While the University of Essex does not have a central fund for open access publishing, this page highlights ways to make your work open access at no extra cost.
+Here at Essex, we encourage research to be as open as possible, as closed as necessary.
+You can read more about the University of Essex's position on open access by downloading our Open Research Position Statement.

 Publishing your work via the gold route means that the final version of your work is made freely available via the publisher's website.
 In order to fund this, an article processing charge (APC) is required.
-In fully gold open access journals, all work in those journals is freely available online.
+In fully gold open access journals, all papers within those journals are freely available online.
 In hybrid journals, some research will be made open access through an APC payment, whilst other papers will remain behind a paywall.

 Our read and publish deal with Cambridge University Press allows you to make your publication open access in gold and hybrid CUP journals at no extra cost to you.
 To be eligible, you must be a corresponding author, and must be accepted for publication in one of these CUP journals.
 You must also have been accepted for publication between 1 January 2021, and 31 December 2024.